-The Group will continue to expand the number of connections in operation, with a particular focus on expanding outside of the UK.
+The Group will continue to expand the number of connections in operation.

-Progress in 2022
+Progress in 2023

-The total number of units in operation increased by 4% in FY-2022.
-The fleet installed base increased by 1%.
-Insurance customers increased our installed devices with stronger sales and resulted in a 5% increase in connections.
+The total number of devices in operation increased by 32% in FY-2023.
+Strong device sales from our Insurance customers resulted in a 45% increase in connections, net of cancellations.
+Fleet installed base decreased by 3%.